<BGSOUND src="http://www.cyberphysics.co.uk/file.wav"> Cyberphysics - Refraction head

 Total Internal Reflection

-So we can see that if a ray speeds up it bends away from the normal - i.e. it makes a bigger angle with the normal than it did before - it swivels away from the normal.
+If a light ray speeds up it bends away from the normal - i.e. it makes a bigger angle with the normal than it did before - it swivels away from the normal.

 When you are dealing with 'sound' waves remember that sound waves travel fastest in dense media and slower in less dense ones.
 Therefore for sound waves refraction towards the normal indicates a speeding up of the wave! - see seismic waves